tldr-pages/tldr/pages/common/pastel.md

 > Generate, analyze, convert and manipulate colors.
 > More information: <https://github.com/sharkdp/pastel>.

-- Convert colors from one format to another:
+- Convert colors from one format to another.
+Here from RGB to HSL:

 `pastel format hsl {{ff8000}}`